rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 Predicted labels: ['Speed limit (30km/h)', 'Speed limit (20km/h)', 'Yield', 'Speed limit (50km/h)', 'End of all speed and passing limits']

 SoftMax Probabilities: 1.000000 0.000000 0.000000 0.000000 0.000000

+IMAGE 11: in this particular case, based on softmax probabilities, the model is pretty sure about selected label.

+#### 4. Summary

+The designed model works OK for the training dataset.
+Its accuracy is higher than 93%.

+For randomly selected road sign pictures its accuracy is around 63%.

+The reason for that is that the data used to train the model doesn't include all the possible pictures.
+As the next step I would augment the training data with the pictures for which model doesn't perform as expected.